paulkarpenko/us-code-ui/uscode/title-23-highways/chapter-004-highway-safety.md

 <a id="section-405"></a>
 ## § 405.
 National priority safety programs
+**(a) Program Authority.—**

-**(a) General Authority.—** Subject to the requirements of this section, the Secretary shall manage programs to address national priorities for reducing highway deaths and injuries.
-Funds shall be allocated according to the following:
+(1) **In general.—** — Subject to the requirements of this section, the Secretary shall—

+  (A) manage programs to address national priorities for reducing highway deaths and injuries; and

+  (B) allocate funds for the purpose described in subparagraph (A) in accordance with this subsection.

-(1) **Occupant protection.—** — In each fiscal year, 13 percent of the funds provided under this section shall be allocated among States that adopt and implement effective occupant protection programs to reduce highway deaths and injuries resulting from individuals riding unrestrained or improperly restrained in motor vehicles (as described in subsection (b)).
+(2) **Occupant protection.—** — In each fiscal year, 13 percent of the funds provided under this section shall be allocated among States that adopt and implement effective occupant protection programs to reduce highway deaths and injuries resulting from individuals riding unrestrained or improperly restrained in motor vehicles (as described in subsection (b)).

-(2) **State traffic safety information system improvements.—** — In each fiscal year, 14.5 percent of the funds provided under this section shall be allocated among States that meet requirements with respect to State traffic safety information system improvements (as described in subsection (c)).
+(3) **State traffic safety information system improvements.—** — In each fiscal year, 14.5 percent of the funds provided under this section shall be allocated among States that meet requirements with respect to State traffic safety information system improvements (as described in subsection (c)).

-(3) **Impaired driving countermeasures.—** — In each fiscal year, 52.5 percent of the funds provided under this section shall be allocated among States that meet requirements with respect to impaired driving countermeasures (as described in subsection (d)).
+(4) **Impaired driving countermeasures.—** — In each fiscal year, 53 percent of the funds provided under this section shall be allocated among States that meet requirements with respect to impaired driving countermeasures (as described in subsection (d)).

-(4) **Distracted driving.—** — In each fiscal year, 8.5 percent of the funds provided under this section shall be allocated among States that adopt and implement effective laws to reduce distracted driving (as described in subsection (e)).
+(5) **Distracted driving.—** — In each fiscal year, 8.5 percent of the funds provided under this section shall be allocated among States that adopt and implement effective laws to reduce distracted driving (as described in subsection (e)).

-(5) **Motorcyclist safety.—** — In each fiscal year, 1.5 percent of the funds provided under this section shall be allocated among States that implement motorcyclist safety programs (as described in subsection (f)).
+(6) **Motorcyclist safety.—** — In each fiscal year, 1.5 percent of the funds provided under this section shall be allocated among States that implement motorcyclist safety programs (as described in subsection (f)).

-(6) **State graduated driver licensing laws.—** — In each fiscal year, 5 percent of the funds provided under this section shall be allocated among States that adopt and implement graduated driver licensing laws (as described in subsection (g)).
+(7) **Nonmotorized safety.—** — In each fiscal year, 7 percent of the funds provided under this section shall be allocated among States that meet requirements with respect to nonmotorized safety (as described in subsection (g)).

+(8) **Preventing roadside deaths.—** — In each fiscal year, 1 percent of the funds provided under this section shall be allocated among States that meet requirements with respect to preventing roadside deaths under subsection (h).

-(7) **Nonmotorized safety.—** — In each fiscal year, 5 percent of the funds provided under this section shall be allocated among States that meet requirements with respect to nonmotorized safety (as described in subsection (h)).
+(9) **Driver officer safety education.—** — In each fiscal year, 1.5 percent of the funds provided under this section shall be allocated among States that meet requirements with respect to driver and officer safety education under subsection (i).

-(8) **Transfers.—** — Notwithstanding paragraphs (1) through (7), the Secretary shall reallocate, before the last day of any fiscal year, any amounts remaining available to carry out any of the activities described in subsections (b) through (h) to increase the amount made available under section 402, in order to ensure, to the maximum extent possible, that all such amounts are obligated during such fiscal year.
+(10) **Transfers.—** — Notwithstanding paragraphs (2) through (9), the Secretary shall reallocate, before the last day of any fiscal year, any amounts remaining available to carry out any of the activities described in subsections (b) through (i) to increase the amount made available under section 402, in order to ensure, to the maximum extent possible, that all such amounts are obligated during such fiscal year.

-(9) **Maintenance of effort.—**

-  (A) *Certification.—* — As part of the grant application required in section 402(k)(3)(F), a State receiving a grant in any fiscal year under subsection (b), (c), or (d) of this section shall provide certification that the lead State agency responsible for programs described in any of those subsections is maintaining aggregate expenditures at or above the average level of such expenditures in the 2 fiscal years prior to the date of enactment of the FAST Act.

-  (B) *Waiver.—* — Upon the request of a State, the Secretary may waive or modify the requirements under subparagraph (A) for not more than 1 fiscal year if the Secretary determines that such a waiver would be equitable due to exceptional or uncontrollable circumstances.

-(10) **Political subdivisions.—** — A State may provide the funds awarded under this section to a political subdivision of the State or an Indian tribal government.
+(11) **Political subdivisions.—** — A State may provide the funds awarded under this section to a political subdivision of the State or an Indian tribal government.

 **(b) Occupant Protection Grants.—**

-(1) **General authority.—** — Subject to the requirements under this subsection, the Secretary of Transportation shall award grants to States that adopt and implement effective occupant protection programs to reduce highway deaths and injuries resulting from individuals riding unrestrained or improperly restrained in motor vehicles.
+(1) **General authority.—** — Subject to the requirements under this subsection, the Secretary shall award grants to States that adopt and implement effective occupant protection programs to reduce highway deaths and injuries resulting from individuals riding unrestrained or improperly restrained in motor vehicles.

 (2) **Federal share.—** — The Federal share of the costs of activities funded using amounts from grants awarded under this subsection may not exceed 80 percent for each fiscal year for which a State receives a grant.